-While undertaking her undergraduate degree in Mechanical Engineering at the University of Hertfordshire, Diana was working as an apprentice and designer for British Aerospace.
+While undertaking her undergraduate degree, Diana undertook work as an apprentice and designer for British Aerospace.
 During this period, she designed a novel cooling system for electronic equipment and filed a patent, later presented in Florida for BAe Dynamics.
 'I've always had a passion for engineering; my interest has always swayed in developing smaller systems like microsystems, rather than large devices like aircraft design.'

 In Diana's current job, she is heavily involved in the development of the sensor based gait monitoring system.

 'Over the last three years ETB has developed a range of motion-sensing systems for both the human and equine markets.
 I have led the R&D team through from concept design, prototyping and early development through to a commercial product.
 We have also developed our own in house embedded systems, signal processing and user interface software, to enable us to provide a complete solution for gait analysis.
 We launched our own gait monitoring product and this is now sold worldwide.'

 To date, Diana has twenty-seven patents covering a range of sensor and system topics including an 'Electronic Nose', nerve stimulation and a solid state gyroscope.